sushantbramhacharya/flutter_learning/project_1/README.md

-# project_1
+# Project 1
-Smiple App for MCQ questions
+## Smiple App for MCQ questions
+It uses Fundamental Flutter Widgets and Basic Logical Programming